+Field Description

-Field Description 4 TCKSEL Timeout Counter Clock Select Selects the clock source of the timeout counter.
-0 Timeout counter counts at the frequency of the I2C module clock / 64 1 Timeout counter counts at the frequency of the I2C module clock 3 SLTF SCL Low Timeout Flag This bit is set when the SLT register (consisting of the SLTH and SLTL registers) is loaded with a non-zero value (LoValue) and an SCL low timeout occurs.
+4 TCKSEL Timeout Counter Clock Select

+TOROLL Selects the clock source of the timeout counter.

+0 Timeout counter counts at the frequency of the I2C module clock / 64

+1 Timeout counter counts at the frequency of the I2C module clock

+3 SLTF SCL Low Timeout Flag

+This bit is set when the SLT register (consisting of the SLTH and SLTL registers) is loaded with a non-zero value (LoValue) and an SCL low timeout occurs.
 Software clears this bit by writing a logic 1 to it.

 NOTE: The low timeout function is disabled when the SLT register's value is 0.

-0 No low timeout occurs 1 Low timeout occurs 2 SHTF1 SCL High Timeout Flag 1 This read-only bit sets when SCL and SDA are held high more than clock × LoValue / 512, which indicates the bus is free.
+0 No low timeout occurs

+1 Low timeout occurs

+2 SHTF1 SCL High Timeout Flag 1

+This read-only bit sets when SCL and SDA are held high more than clock $\times$ LoValue / 512, which indicates the bus is free.
 This bit is cleared automatically.

-No SCL high and SDA high timeout occurs 1 SHTF2 SCL high and SDA high timeout occurs SCL High Timeout Flag 2 This bit sets when SCL is held high and SDA is held low more than clock × LoValue / 512.
+0 No SCL high and SDA high timeout occurs

+1 SCL high and SDA high timeout occurs

+1 SHTF2 SCL High Timeout Flag 2

+OIIII Z This bit sets when SCL is held high and SDA is held low more than clock × LoValue / 512.
 Software clears this bit by writing 1 to it.

+this bit by writing 1 to it.

-No SCL high and SDA low timeout occurs SCL high and SDA low timeout occurs 0 SHTF2IE SHTF2 Interrupt Enable Enables SCL high and SDA low timeout interrupt.
-0 SHTF2 interrupt is disabled 1 SHTF2 interrupt is enabled
+0 No SCL high and SDA low timeout occurs

+1 SCL high and SDA low timeout occurs

+0 SHTF2IE SHTF2 Interrupt Enable

+Enables SCL high and SDA low timeout interrupt.

+0 SHTF2 interrupt is disabled

+1 SHTF2 interrupt is enabled